cp-psource/psecommerce/docs/dev-README.md

-# PSeCommerce eCommerce
+# MarketPress eCommerce

-All development for PSeCommerce should be done in the `development` branch.
+All development for MarketPress should be done in the `development` branch.
 Please fork and submit pull-requests to the `development` branch only!

 ## Start development